arafkhan03/BangladeshRegionWiseCovidCases/README.md

 # Bangladesh Region Wise Covid Cases
-Date Created: 11 August 2020 \n
+Date Created: 11 August 2020.
 Leaflet map built in R to show number of COVID cases in Bangladesh by region (as of 11 August 2020)

 ## Data Collection
 Here # I am going to use Cramstack API (a Bangladeshi Data Company) to pull COVID Data for Bangladesh (region-wise).
 Please note, I have secured a key from them which I can't show here for privacy reasons.